Funds and endowments supporting the department's pedagogical and professional development needs:

 D. C. AND Zoa D. Shilling Endowment

 This fund was established in 1979 by Mrs. Zoa D. Schilling in honor of her late husband, Dr. D. Carl Shilling, a highly respected faculty member at Western from 1921 to 1952, who served as head of the Political Science Department for seven years.
 (There is also a Schilling Endowment in the Political Science Department.
 Professor Schilling was in the department at a time when Political Science and History were in a single department.)
 Funds from this endowment may be used for, program development, scholarships, and to award fellowships to both graduate and undergraduate students.
 Make a donation online.

 Judith Stone Endowment

-Dr. Judith Stone was historian of Early Modern Europe with a special focus on the French Revolution.
-When she retired, Western Michigan University President Dieter H. Haenicke established a fund to provide an annual scholarship to graduate students who had attain excellence in their program of study and who have an interest in European history.
+Dr. Judith Stone was a historian of Early Modern Europe with a special focus on the French Revolution.
+When she retired, Western Michigan University President Dieter H. Haenicke established a fund to provide an annual scholarship to graduate students who attain excellence in their program of study and who have an interest in European history.